whinee/md2pdf/docs/docs/0/0/markdown.md

 <h2 id="extended-syntax-page-breaks"><b><i><a href="#extended-syntax-page-breaks">Page Breaks</a></i></b></h2>

-Page breaks can be denoted by the following:
+Page breaks is denoted by the following:

 ```md
 <<<<>>>>